 Students in Centre of Excellence for Creative Industries are exposed to intensive workshops with industry professionals, eisteddfods and excursions to live performances.
-Students also have the opportunity to perform in a professional atmosphere in a range of local and wider Gold Coast community events.
+Students also can perform in a professional atmosphere in a range of local and wider Gold Coast community events.
 Throughout the course of these program, students will enhance their skills while building their own portfolio of work essential to support their pathway within the industry.